 Objections Considered

 This view is not without problems.
 We will consider a couple of difficulties below.
-On the whole, we find these difficulties to be far less difficult to answer than the former view articulated above:
+Though, on the whole, we find these difficulties to be far less difficult to answer than the former view articulated above:

 PROBLEM #1.
 It seems odd that the Holy Spirit would be referred to in the plural (Spirits), rather than the usual singular (Spirit).
 However, it’s plausible that this is symbolism.
 Jesus is described as both a “lion” (Rev. 5:5) and a “lamb” (Rev. 5:6).
-The wise interpreters shouldn’t try to draw this imagery into a monstrous and mutated lion-lamb!
-Instead, the symbols describe two aspects of Jesus’ nature.
-Similarly, number seven is being used as a symbol for perfection, and this is plausibly why he uses this number to describe the Holy Spirit.
-Thus, John would be equating the Holy Spirit with perfection.
+The wise interpreter shouldn’t try to draw this imagery into a monstrous and mutated lion-lamb!
+Or add two animal natures to the hypostatic union!
+Instead, these symbols need to be interpreted as such—aspects of Jesus’ character.
+Similarly, the number seven is being used as a symbol for perfection, and this is plausibly why John uses this number to describe the Holy Spirit.

 [1] To be clear, Mounce lands on these being Jesus’ “heavenly entourage.”
 Robert H. Mounce, The Book of Revelation, The New International Commentary on the New Testament (Grand Rapids, MI: Wm.
 B. Eerdmans Publishing Co., 1997), 46-47.